 - Noblewoman's Laugh: It wouldn't be Shantotto without this and her Rhymes on a Dime.

-- Rhymes on a Dime: As is to be expected, she speaks in rhyme.
+- Rhymes on a Dime: As is to be expected, her vernacular is rhyming perfected.

 Discipline: FFXI Samurai

 - Amnesiac Hero: She was warped to Eorzea with no memory of anything besides her master and her mission to master Amatsu Kyori.

 - Blade on a Stick: She is a FFXI Samurai who wields a naginata, but she uses this game's Lancer animations.

 - Fake Memories: The few things she does remember about Vana'Diel involve heroic battles and feats that she believes she accomplished, though it turns out to have been her master's.

 - That Was Not a Dream: She initially believes that her time spent in Eorzea is a dream until after a few failed attempts to wake up.